dtcrout/spotitude/README.md

 $ make deps
 ```

 After the dependencies are installed, we need to configure the credentials.
 Spotitude requires the user to have access to [Spotify's API](https://developer.spotify.com/).
+When creating your new app through the API, set your redirect uri to `http:localhost:8080`.
 Once you have finished creating your app and have your credentials, we need to create a config file to save your credentials.
 To create a config file, run:

 ```